 Residence Hall and Wheeler Terrace

-Student Life has created a video outlining the process for move-in days.
+Student Life created a video in 2020 outlining the process for move-in days.
 While the information is based on 2020, most content will still be applicable for 2023.
 We encourage you to take a look and let us know if you have any specific move-in related questions or concerns.
 Note that for 2023 we are not assigning move-in windows based on last name.
 Students may move in on either day in accordance with their schedule and preferences.

 Civic and Thorson Apartments

 If you will be moving into the Civic or Thorson Apartments, your lease term will begin on Aug.
 1, 2023.
 Please contact the Student Life Office (307-268-2394) to coordinate details of your move-in.